Integrating and bolstering science to improve restoration outcomes

 Contribute your tamarisk beetle observations

-We rely on partners and community scientists to help track the beetle.
-All observations are welcome!
-Please send presence or absence observations to tamariskbeetledata@riversedgewest.org, with a unique GPS point (latitude and longitude, as precise as possible) and date.
+While annual map releases are on hold, community observations still matter.
+We will continue to store tamarisk beetle data.
+You can send tamarisk beetle presence or absence observations to tamariskbeetledata@riversedgewest.org, with a unique GPS point (latitude and longitude, as precise as possible) and date.
 You can use this excel template (previewed below) to help us keep data tidy.
 We will also accept shapefiles or kmz/kml.
-Starting in 2023, we also include curated iNaturalist observations under the Tamarisk beetles (biocontrol agents) Project.
+Tamarisk beetle data can also be submitted through iNaturalist and CitSci.

 We also welcome any photos of tamarisk, defoliation or refoliation, beetles, or what's coming in underneath that you'd like to share.